valentinegarikayi/ZCP/_pages/policy-document.md

 economy of our country.
-However, in condemning the anarchic incompetence and inability of the ZANU(PF) government to carry out a land reform programme which is both just and productive, and the greed of the parasitic black bourgeoisie in grabbing the best land for itself, we should not forget the historical conditions under which this happened:~ 20 ~
+However, in condemning the anarchic incompetence and inability of the ZANU(PF) government to carry out a land reform programme which is both just and productive, and the greed of the parasitic black bourgeoisie in grabbing the best land for itself, we should not forget the historical conditions under which this happened:
 81. Under the 1930 Land Apportionment Act and a number of subsequent acts, (none of which made any fundamental change to the 1930 original), the Rhodesian Government divided the land into two, the white minority not only receiving approximately the same amount of land as the black